ejaquep74/opening-explorer/README.txt

+PgnUtil:  has method processFile to clear all Z0 (null) moves

 OK vs PEND stuff:

 OK: change the output, so it will be an XSLX file with the list of moves and stats